HaxeFlixel/flixel-docs/documentation/00_getting_started/03-visual-studio-code.html.md

 ### Flash Debugging

 The `.vscode` template from flixel-tools already includes the `launch.json` needed for Flash debugging.
-To make use of it, you also need to install the [Haxe Debug extension](https://marketplace.visualstudio.com/items?itemName=vshaxe.haxe-debug).
+To make use of it, you also need to install the [Flash Debugger extension](https://marketplace.visualstudio.com/items?itemName=vshaxe.haxe-debug).
 Make sure that:

 1. Java is installed and available.
 2. The "Flash Player projector content debugger" is associated with `.swf` files.

-Check the [usage section of the Readme](https://github.com/vshaxe/vshaxe-debugadapter#usage) for detailed instructions.
+Check the [usage section of the Readme](https://github.com/vshaxe/flash-debugger#usage) for detailed instructions.

 After this, you just have to select one of the launch configs to start debugging: